 What does this mean to you?
 If you are scheduling international travel that is federally funded, you must ensure that all flights, where possible, are scheduled on U.S. flag air carriers or on foreign air carriers that code share with a U.S. flag air carrier.

 Federal per diem for meals also applies to international travel and when traveling to destinations outside the Continental United States (OCONUS), including Hawaii and Alaska.
 When filing an expense report in the PeopleSoft system, the traveler can obtain the proper per diem amounts based upon travel to specific cities.

 Per diem rates include both the cost of meals and incidental expenses.
 Incidental expenses include: fees and tips given to porters, baggage carriers, bellhops, hotel housekeeping, stewards or stewardesses, and hotel staff, and transportation to restaurants.
-Incidental expenses cannot be reimbursed separately as they are included in the per diem rate.
+Per diem for incidental expenses may be claimed in addition to individual meal per diem; however if incidental per diem is claimed, no other incidental expenses may be entered on the traveler's expense statement.
 Ground transportation (e.g., taxi, shuttle) to and from airports and railroad stations, and between business meetings while on travel status, is not included in the per diem incidentals.
 Additionally, the Reimbursable Miscellaneous Expenses referenced in Section 5 are not included in the per diem incidentals.

 Foreign Currency Conversion

 When a traveler incurs expense in a foreign currency each expense should be converted to United States dollars (USD).
 The following methods are acceptable:

 - Credit card statement: If the expenses are charged, the credit card company will convert them to USD.